duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

 Check: Your performed recently the camera calibration on your Duckiebot.

+Check: Both yout duckiebot and your laptop are connected to the same, stable network

 ### Demo instructions {#demo-visualodometry-run}

 Step 1: From your computer load the demo container on your duckiebot typing the command:

-    laptop $ docker -H ![hostname].local rin -it --net host --memory="800m" ---memory-swap="1.8g" --privileged -v /data:/data --name visual_odometry_demo  ![unclear]/visualodo-demo:master18
+    laptop $ docker -H ![hostname].local run -it --net host --memory="800m" ---memory-swap="1.8g" --privileged -v /data:/data --name visual_odometry_demo  ![unclear]/visualodo-demo:master18

+*Do we need this?*
 Step 2: Start the graphical user interface:

     laptop $ dts start_gui_tools ![hostname]

-Step 3: Open `rviz` by running:
+Step 3: Download the rviz configuration file `odometry_rviz_conf` from our repo to your laptop

+Step 4: Check which is the ROS URI of your duckiebot.
+Open a new laptop terminal and export it there:

+    duckiebot $ echo $ROS_MASTER_URI

+    laptop $ export ROS_MASTER_URI=http://![hostname].local:11311

+Step 5: Check that you can visualize the list of topics in the duckiebot from the laptop:

+    laptop $ rostopic list

+Step 6: On the same terminal, run `rviz` with the downloaded configuration file

-    laptop $ some meaningful command
+    laptop $ rosrun rviz rviz -d ![path_to_file]/odometry_rviz_conf.rviz

-Step 4: On your computer open a virtual joystick to steer the bot
+Step 7: On a new terminal in the computer, open a virtual joystick to steer the bot

     laptop $ dts duckiebot keyboard_control ![hostname]

-Step 5: Start your Duckiebot by pressing -<kbd>a</kbd> in the virtual joystick.
+Step 8: Start your Duckiebot by pressing -<kbd>a</kbd> in the virtual joystick.

-Step 6: Be amazed!
+Step 9: Be amazed!

 ### Troubleshooting {#demo-visualodometry-troubleshooting}